genwakan/genwakan.github.io/seminar.md

 - Also please check with your sensei regarding exact dan examination requirements: required waza, examination and certificate fees, other requirements.
 - All dan examination fees are to be paid to Kokusai Renmei in Japanese Yen (cash) at the seminar.

+**Group Dinner:**
+We are planning to have a group dinner on Saturday, June 17th.
+Details TBA.

 **Accommodations:**
 - There are a few hotels in Alameda, some are on [the Alameda (main) island](https://en.wikipedia.org/wiki/Alameda_(island)) (ZIP code 94501), but there is also [Bay Farm island](https://en.wikipedia.org/wiki/Bay_Farm_Island,_Alameda,_California) (ZIP code 94502), which is close to Oakland airport.
 - Also take a look at [airbnb.com](https://www.airbnb.com/)